girlscript/winter-of-contributing/Datascience_With_Python/Kaggle Competitions/Disaster Tweets Prediction/README.md

 Classification Algorithms can be further divided into the Mainly two category:

 1. **Linear Models**
   * Logistic Regression
   * Support Vector Machines

-2. Non-linear Models
+2. **Non-linear Models**
   * K-Nearest Neighbours
   * Kernel SVM
   * Naïve Bayes
   * Decision Tree Classification
   * Random Forest Classification

 ##  **The Goal**

-The goal to predict the sales price for each house.
-For each Id in the test set, the value of the SalePrice variable is to be predicted.
+In this competition, you’re challenged to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

-Since the dataset invlves more than 1 feature, here, we'll be using Multiple Linear Regression, Decision Tree Regression and Random FOrest Regression
+You are predicting whether a given tweet is about a real disaster or not.
+If so, predict a 1.
+If not, predict a 0.

 ## Let's begin